Your no-nonsense guide of how to plan your wedding guest list.

 Decide whether to invite children

-Whether or not to invite children is another tricky area.
-Remember that having lots of children present may significantly alter the feel of the day, so be sure to think about it carefully either way (and give lots of notice to parents if kids aren’t invited).
+Whether to invite children or not is another tricky area.
+Remember that having lots of children present may significantly alter the feel of the day, so be sure to think about it carefully either way (and give lots of notice to parents if children aren’t invited).

 We hope that has helped you to plan your wedding list and also confirmed what you already knew, it ain't gonna be easy!